On this page

 There are no information on financial services designed for vulnerable young people.

-For housing quality is ensured by the local authorities, based on autonomous systems.
-Local authorities have an inspection service.
-There is no information on the amount of work done by this service in order to ensure quality of housing provided for vulnerable young people.
+For the youth housing programme, quality is ensured by the local authorities, based on autonomous systems.
+Local authorities have an inspection service and there is no centralised information at national level on the amount of work done by this service in order to ensure quality of housing provided for vulnerable young people.